Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 # Jolia's ChilloutVR Prop Pen
+A RECENT CVR UPDATE BROKE THESE PEN'S, I WORKING ON A FIX BUT I GOING TO HAVE REMAKE SOME THINGS SO IT COULD BE A DAY OR TWO BEFORE THERE ARE FIXED.

 A Pen which is a prop for ChlloutVR

 - You can also get this off Gumroad: https://joliavr.gumroad.com/l/joliascvrpen